 Back pain remains an evolving and controversial topic in modern medicine and a multidisciplinary field that involves specialists in neurology, neurosurgery, orthopedic surgery, rheumatology, physiatry, and occupational medicine.
-In this update, the author highlights plasma-rich platelet and stem cell treatments for chronic back issues.
+In this update, the author highlights alternative medicine strategies for chronic back pain.

 • Lumbar pain is multifactorial and entails great societal costs.

 • Conservative care including antiinflammatory therapy and physical therapy should be the first treatment unless trauma, infection, or tumor is suspected.

 • Surgical approaches to back pain are controversial unless overt instability is apparent.